 It should include the following:

-- Risk mitigation activities to improve resilience of systems and to minimise risk of moving services, in particular to avoid disruptions in treatment.
+- risk mitigation activities to improve resilience of systems and to minimize the risk of moving services, in particular to avoid disruptions in treatment

 Confirm the timing of transition planning

 Organize the transition planning process

 Identify milestone indicators, transition scheduling, and risks